varianter/vscode-variant-theme/README.md

 1. Click **Install** to install it
 1. Click **Reload** to reload your editor
 1. Navigate to File > Preferences > Color Theme > **Variant Theme** or any of the variants listed

+## Thanks

+This theme is based on the [Panda VSCode theme](https://github.com/tinkertrain/panda-syntax-vscode).